anasLearn/TensorFlow-Serving-API/README.md

 For a comprehensive understanding of TensorFlow Serving, you can watch this informative [YouTube video](https://www.youtube.com/watch?v=P-5sMcpTE0g&t=604s) and refer to this [GitHub repository](https://github.com/codebasics/deep-learning-keras-tf-tutorial/tree/master/48_tf_serving).

+## Benefits

+Using TensorFlow Serving offers several advantages over a basic FastAPI implementation:

+- **Batch Processing**: TensorFlow Serving can process multiple images in a single batch, improving efficiency.
+- **Multi-Model Support**: Easily switch between multiple models by adjusting a configuration file.
+- **Containerized Deployment**: TensorFlow Serving can be deployed quickly using a Docker container.

 ## Setup

 To use this TensorFlow Serving Docker image, follow these steps: